FILL-Lab/FILL-Doc/README.md

 ### 2.2 Borrowings and Repayments by Storage Providers
 In addition to deposits and redemptions, the FILL Liquidity Pool smart contract also processes requests for borrowings and repayments.
 The SPs with financing needs are also able to borrow FIL tokens from the smart contract by pledging their account balance and future income.

 The maximum amount of FIL a Storage Provider can borrow is associated with its pledgable account balance.
 In the existing lending protocols, over collateralization such as 150% or even 200% is required to protect the investors and the protocols from default.
 Usually, the collaterals are the one or a few of other mainstream cryptocurrencies.
 FILL Liquidity Pool smart contract basically follows the similar risk management tactic but instead, taking SP’s account balance as collateral.
 The SPs have options to choose the portion of account balance they would like to pledge and, exchange for the loan quota.
-Due to the special characteristics of the Beneficiary Address, the future income from Storage Providing, on top of the existing account balance, would also be acting as collaterals to mitigate the default risks.
+Due to the special characteristics of the Beneficiary Address[^2], the future income from Storage Providing, on top of the existing account balance, would also be acting as collaterals to mitigate the default risks.
 As a result, the current minimum collateralization ratio could be set as 120% to for initiation.
 As soon as borrowing request received, the SP’s Beneficiary Address began to transfer to smart contract’s address.
 Starting this point, account balance and all future earnings of the SP will be pledged by the smart contract as collateral.
 Whenever the pledging process accomplished, the SP would receive the FIL token that intended to borrow.

+[^2]: Only the Beneficiary role would be able to withdraw FIL from an SP node.
+[FIP-0029](https://github.com/filecoin-project/FIPs/blob/master/FIPS/fip-0029.md) proposed to re-assign the node control and financial benefit to different roles in order to provide more flexibilities for potential Filecoin financial market.

 The interest is calculated by the smart contract automatically and determined solely by the utilization rate.
 Utilization rate is the total amount of FIL borrowed in a share of total liquidity in the FIL lending pool at a certain point of time.
 High utilization reflects high demand in liquidity pool, which introduces high borrowing interest rate.
 Low utilization means low demand, which supports low cost of capital to attract borrowers.
 The borrowing rate model allows for calibration of interest rates at key points and the parameters should be mutually decided by DAO.
 The loan interest is compounded continuously and accrued every epoch, but is paid along with the loan principal repayments.
 The detailed discussion on the borrowing interest rate model is outlined in section 3.1 Borrowing Interest Rate.